 So where do you find people to forge friendships with after college?…Work?
 Colleagues can be great but sometimes that will only go so far.
 Alex and I have generally had more success by attending social events of groups we have an interest in.

 This time we have made most of our friends, either directly or indirectly via Democrats Abroad.
 We also attended social gatherings of this group in Amsterdam, but we were younger then so we generally felt a closer connection to Couch Surfing at the time.
-But here in Dublin when Alex went to register to vote, the afternoon turned into the wee hours of the morning and included an invite to the house of one of members for an American style brunch 2 days later.
-We just immediately hit it off with several members.
+But here in Ireland when Alex went to register to vote, the afternoon turned into the wee hours of the morning and included an invite to the house of one of members for an American style brunch two days later.
+We just immediately hit it off with several expat Democrat members.

 We’ve met expats who are chronically lonely, and while going to an event where you don’t know a soul can be intimidating, you can’t sit at home and hope life will come to you.
 Like most people, Alex and I have our socially awkward moments, and while it can look like we’re at ease on the outside, both of us aren’t always comfortable meeting new people.
 Luckily we have each other to kick the other in gear.